Lelekhoa1812/Sentiment-Analysis-with-Obsei/README.md

 ### **What is [Obsei](https://www.obsei.com/)?**

 **Obsei** (Observability for Sentiment and Insights Extraction) is an open-source, modular framework designed to simplify data extraction, processing, and analysis.
-It allows developers to create highly customizable NLP pipelines for sentiment analysis, summarization, keyword detection, and more.
+It allows developers to create highly customizable NLP pipelines for sentiment analysis, summarization, keyword detection, and more 📊.

 Its **pluggable architecture** integrates seamlessly with various data sources (e.g., websites, social media, or APIs) and outputs processed insights to desired destinations like dashboards, databases, or messaging systems.